ZahraRahimi62/AP-lab/README.md

 ## AP-lab
-I made a mistake and push session6-2 and designClasses to master branch, and now I push it here
+I made a mistake and push session6-2 and Classes design to master branch, and now I push it here